sambuddhac/MacroEnergy.jl/docs/src/Manual/Edges.md

 ## Edge Fields

 `Edges` have the following fields.
 When running a model, the fields are set by the input files.
 When creating an Asset, the defaults below can can be altered using the `@edge_data` macro.
 The internal fields are used by Macro and are not intended to be set by users in most circumstances.

+!!! note "Units in Macro"
+    We have assumed that your System is using units of MWh for energy, tonnes for mass, and hour-long time steps.
+You can use any set of units as long as they are consistent across your operations and investment inputs.

 ### Network Structure